reality66/cart66-cloud-wp/readme.txt

 = 2.3.2 =
 - New: When All In One SEO is installed, use the aioseop_title hook to set title of slurp page
+- Fix: Refresh Product Info button sometimes failed when Products didn't have a product associated with it or an unknown SKU

 = 2.3.1 =
 - Fix: Issue with product selection when inserting shortcode into page from the